devilyouwei/Vimmer/README.md

 ## Stop Updating For Linux

-I am so sorry that I have changed my editor from Vim to NeoVim
+I am so sorry that I have changed my editor from Vim to NeoVim on my Ubuntu.

 Vimmer will also be replaced by NVimmer and then stop Updating on Linux.

-I recommend NeoVim, especially on Linux, please use NVimmer to config your NeoVim.
+I recommend NeoVim, please use [NVimmer](https://github.com/devilyouwei/NVimmer) to config your NeoVim.

 [https://github.com/devilyouwei/NVimmer](https://github.com/devilyouwei/NVimmer)

-The good news is that Vimmer supports Windows Gvim!
+Still, Vimmer supports Windows Gvim!
 Because NeoVim still not stable on Windows OS.

 ## Languages Support